 Breastfeeding is one of the greatest talents our bodies are capable of.

 If breastfeeding were easy there would be no market for formula.
 It requires a lot of patience and complete dedication.
-Here are some tips to help you be successful in your breastfeeding journey.
+If you are struggling with your milk supply dropping, there are some important things you need to know.

 The more your baby demands, the more your breasts will supply.
 Our bodies are just so smart like that!